Contemporary vs Modern Dance

 Both forms prioritize the expression of personal emotion and storytelling through physical motion, giving dancers the ability to translate intense emotions and stories into performance.
 The improvisational element prominent in contemporary dance is a legacy from its modern dance heritage, underscoring a mutual focus on creative liberty and inventive exploration.

 Incorporating techniques such as floorwork alongside asymmetrical movements borrowed from modern dance is typical of contemporary styles.
-Lyrical dance’s emotive storytelling resonates with the lyrical dance nuances found within contemporary movement practices, emphasizing their intertwined developments.
+Lyrical dance’s storytelling resonates with the lyrical dance nuances found within contemporary movement practices, emphasizing their intertwined developments.

 Impact on Other Dance Styles